hulln/hulln.github.io/README.md

 # hulln.github.io

 ## Overview
-This is my personal/portfolio website, which is still in its early stages of development.
-It's currently quite basic and lacks substantial content.
-The main goal of this project is to familiarize myself with CSS, JS, and website structuring.
+This is my personal/portfolio website, currently in its early development stages.
+While it's still basic and lacks substantial content, this project serves as a platform for me to delve into CSS, JS, and website structuring.
 As I continue to learn, I'll be updating and improving the website's functionality and design.

 ## Table of Contents
 1. [Overview](#overview)